 This course is designed to assist students in developing effective job search skills.
 Students in the sophomore, junior, and senior years who are interested in acquiring internships and conducting effective job searches are encouraged to enroll in this course.
-The workshop-type sessions include components on identifying purpose and meaning career awareness, defining a personal self-brand, resume and cover letter development, interview and executive etiquette including dining etiquette skills, the identification of the hidden job market, effective use of on-line job notifications, preparation for employment fairs, and graduate school exploration.
-The course includes a networking experience for students designed to permit them to apply developed skills in securing self-generated appointments for interviews with potential employers.
+The workshop-type sessions include components on identifying purpose and meaningful career awareness, defining a personal self-brand, developing a resume and cover letter, and gaining interview and executivetiquette/dining skills.
+Also covered are the identification of the hidden job market, effective use of on-line job notifications, preparation for employment fairs, and exploration of graduate schools..
+The course includes a networking experience designed for students whichh allows them to apply developed skills in securing self-generated appointments for interviews with potential employers.
 Students are encouraged to use the latest technological resources throughout the course.
-Junior/ Senior students.
+Junior/Senior students.
 Sophomore Accounting majors.